-A common request from users is for Tradebox One to export data that's it's retrieved from the marketplaces; either for analysis or for import into another system such as couriers.
+A common request from users is for Tradebox One to export data that it has retrieved from the marketplaces; either for analysis or for import into another system such as couriers or accounts packages we don't have a full integration with.
 While Tradebox One doesn’t offer an API, it does offer a few methods of data export for manipulation outside the program.

 To export order data, from the Orders screen choose Export > Orders to File or go to Maintenance > Export Orders.

 Note - If you're exporting from the Orders screen, any filters that are currently active in that screen will be ignored, the export process uses its own criteria to filter.

 In the Export Data screen, first choose your File Format; comma-delimited CSV or tab-delimited TXT.
 Next, choose an Export File Layout; a template for the format of your export.
 You can either use the default All Fields layout, or see the Creating An Export Layout File section below for details on creating and using your own layouts.
 Once you've got multiple layouts, use the browse button to choose between them.